Carson D. Wagner, 94, of Watsontown, died Monday, April 22, 2019 at Watsontown Health and Rehab Center.

 Expressions of sympathy may be shared at www.cronrathgrenoblefuneralhome.com

-To send flowers to Carson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carson D. Wagner, please visit our floral store.